Josh-Boykin/AIMS/README.md

 ### Feature 1:

-  - implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+  - Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program

 ### Feature 2: